mgroupntua/NumericalAnalyzers/programming/chapter1.md

 model.NodesDictionary[1].Constraints.Add(new Constraint { DOF = StructuralDof.RotationZ });
 ```

-In order to define a beam element, a beam-section has to be defined first and contains the mechanical properties.
+In order to define a beam element, a beam-section has to be firstly defined and
-Then each element has to be defined by two (2) nodes, since the EulerBeam2D is a two-noded element.
+contains the mechanical properties.
+Then each element has to be defined by two (2)
+nodes, since the EulerBeam2D is a two-noded element.
 Finally, the elements
-are added in an elements dictionary and passed into the model and the subdomain that we wish.
+are added in an elements dictionary and passed into the model and the subdomain.

 ```csharp
 // Generate elements of the structure.